kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 #### Restarts

-Event recorder library will list all Events emitted by corresponding components and reconstruct internal activeSeries map from it.
+We don't take specific actions for this case, since:
+- if an Event already ended, it will hang for another hour and will be GC-ed because of TTL;
+- if it didn't end, we will update it after restart anyway

 ### Defence in Depth

 Because Events proved problematic we want to add multiple levels of protection in the client library to reduce chances that Events will be overloading API servers in the future.
-We propose to do two things.
+We propose to do the following thing.

 #### Aggressive Backoff